cedriking/weaver/README.md

 # Contributing

-If you have found any bugs or just want to see some new features in Arweave Brpwser, feel free to open an issue.
+If you have found any bugs or just want to see some new features in Arweave Browser, feel free to open an issue.
 I'm open to any suggestions and bug reports would be really helpful for me and appreciated very much.
-Arweave Brpwser is in heavy development and some bugs may occur.
+Arweave Browser is in heavy development and some bugs may occur.
 Also, please don't hesitate to open a pull request.
 This is really important to me and for the further development of this project.

 ## Running